-The OriginTM Hip Stem is straight and tapered with a lateral chamfer to aid insertion intended for use without bone cement only.
+The OriginTM Hip Stem is straight and tapered with a lateral chamfer to aid insertion intended for use without bone cement.
 The stem has both vertical and horizontal grooves to resist axial and torsional loading.
-The stem is HA coated to promote biological fixation.
+The stem is HA coated and is intended for uncemented, press-fit fixation.

-Aria Hip Stem
+Aria Hin Stem